 Remember, if you want to use a sample from work, you must get permission of your employer.

 Your references should be able to speak to your abilities as a student and an employee.
-Your references need not all be legally related but they should all.
-They should all be academic or employment related and not personal.
+Your references need not all be legally related but they should all be academic or employment related and not personal.
 The most important factor is how well the individual knows you and can speak to your abilities.
 Who knows you best?
 Who is the most articulate?
 Who has been the most supportive of your chosen career path?
 Who has first-hand knowledge of your analytical abilities or your work ethic?
 As a first year student you will likely not have any references from the law college yet.
 As you enter your second year, however, employers will expect to be able to call upon a legal reference who can speak to your abilities as a lawyer-in-training.
 Take time to get to know the professionals at the law college and to let them get to know you.

 How Many and How?